 Hey there!
 Thank you for checking us out!

 “Gather in the Rambler” is Lisa and Spencer harmonizing to Spencer’s songs and a few select covers.
-They sing about relationships and lessons learned.
-Their lyrics talk about faith in the middle of the dust and dirt.
+They sing about relationships, lessons learned, and faith in the middle of life’s dust and dirt.
 Musically, they live somewhere between folk and country.
 Their chemistry onstage always makes for a fun and entertaining night out.

 Lisa and Spencer have been musical and life partners for a long time.
 Their first performance as a duo was at the Minnesota State Fair talent contest in 1981.
 Lisa sang one of Spencer’s songs, and they won their night, splitting the $100 prize.

 They performed in various bands in the 80’s, sometimes separately and sometimes together.
 In 1986, they caught the ear of producers Jimmy Jam and Terry Lewis.
 Spencer was signed as a writer and placed a song on Janet Jackson’s multi platinum “Control” album.
 Lisa sang background vocals on many of their recordings during the 80’s and early 90’s.

 In 1993, Lisa released a pop album with Spencer helping with production.
 She scored the top ten hit “Better Than You” and the two traveled promoting her record “Walking in the Sun”.
 Here they are on the Jay Leno show:

 Here they are performing together on “Friday Night Videos.”

 As Lisa’s career gained momentum, she contracted a case of viral hepatitis, sidelining her for several months.
 It was a challenging time because they had to cancel many appearances and TV shows.
 When she regained her health, they decided it was time to move forward.